 What to do if you believe a Guardian is mismanaging funds, concealing assets or breaching their fiduciary duty.

 Our law firm serves clients throughout the state of Ohio, specifically the Columbus metro area, including Dublin, Worthington, Westerville, New Albany, Gahanna, Reynoldsburg, Pickerington, Canal Winchester, Grove City, Hilliard, and Upper Arlington, as well as Franklin County, Delaware County, Knox County, Licking County, Fairfield County, Pickaway County, Madison County, and Union County in probate and estate administration.
-In adoption law matters we serve the entire State of Ohio.
+In adoption law matters, we serve the entire State of Ohio.

-There Are Different Types of Guardianships:
+There Are Different Types of Guardianship

 - A Limited Guardian is a guardian whose powers are specifically limited by the probate court.

-Columbus Attorney Thomas Taneff has more than 20 years experience helping people through the guardianship process and is highly experienced in all aspects of guardianship litigation.
-Contact Thomas Taneff Co., LPA. to discuss your individual needs with him.
+Columbus Attorney Thomas Taneff has more than 33 years experience helping people through the guardianship process and is highly experienced in all aspects of guardianship litigation.
+Contact us for a free consultation to discuss your case and individual needs.